miguelhd/gear-case-finder/PROGRESS.md

 - Committed and pushed changes to resolve the deployment error
 - Ensured proper configuration for GraphQL API routing and CORS headers in Vercel environment

+#### 11. GraphQL Schema Validation Fix
+- Fixed GraphQL schema validation error that was causing 405 Method Not Allowed errors in production
+- Identified root cause as the use of reserved field name "__typename" in both GraphQL schema and resolvers
+- Replaced the reserved "__typename" field with "apiStatus" in schema.ts and resolvers.ts files
+- Thoroughly tested the fix by cleaning build cache and rebuilding the project
+- Verified that the schema validation error was resolved
+- Committed and pushed changes to fix the GraphQL API endpoint in production
+- Ensured proper GraphQL introspection and schema validation

 ### Next Steps

 #### 1. Database Setup and Integration